Ayushi-Mishra945124/Battle-and-Treasure-/README.md

-Battle and Treasure Game
+#Battle and Treasure Game

 A simple console-based adventure game written in C.
 You explore a 5×5 grid, collect treasure, avoid enemies, and manage your health while navigating the map.
 This project demonstrates basic C concepts such as arrays, randomization, structures, loops, and interactive game logic — ideal for first-year programming students.

-Features
+##Features

-Move the player through a 5×5 grid (up, down, left, right).
+-Move the player through a 5×5 grid (up, down, left, right).

 Random placement of: